Big Cat Rescue’s In Situ Conservation Work

 Incoming observational data has shown that agouti, which is a main prey item for the ocelot, are showing strong population numbers.
 The strong agouti population is important because it demonstrates that hunting agouti for bush meat does not seem to be affecting the overall population numbers and, thus, not negatively impacting one the ocelot’s favored prey items.
 Also recently, a “Bioblitz” was held on the island by the University of the West Indies.
 The goal of a Bioblitz is to observe as many species as possible in a given amount of time.
 In this case, the Bioblitz lasted four to six weeks and resulted in some of the first data on ocelots and other wildlife of Trinidad.

 Read more about their work here: https://egret.org/living-with-lions

-See our most current InSitu work here: https://bigcatrescue.org/insitu/
+See the current year of InSitu work here: https://bigcatrescue.org/insitu/

 See InSitu work from 2016 and before here: http://bigcatrescue.org/insitu2016/[/vc_column_text][/vc_column][/vc_row]